 Step 1: Load emailed video attachment to the program

-Drag & drop video attachment files to the iPhone Video Converter for Mac (OS X Mountain Lion included).
-Or you can click “Add Files”.
+Drag and draop video attachment files to the iPhone Video Converter for Mac (macOS 10.13: High Sierra included).
+Or you can click the Media Browser icon at the upper right corner to import files.
 The Mac iPhone Video Converter supports batch conversion, so you can add several files at one time.

 Step 2: Select the output format

 You can go to the “Output Format” drop-down list, choose iPhone as the output format.
 The default optimized settings make the output videos look great on iPhone screen.

 Step 3: Start to save the emailed video attachment

 Hit the “Start” button and let this smart Mac iPhone Video Converter do the rest for you!

 Method Two: Video the emailed video attachment on iPhone